Go to search feature Go to content

 2030 sector targets for SEB's credit portfolio

 In 2022, SEB set net-zero aligned 2030 interim targets for five sectors in its credit portfolio in line with its sustainability strategy and commitment to the Net Zero Banking Alliance (NZBA).
-The targets cover SEB’s lending commitments to the oil & gas, power generation, steel, car manufacturing, and Swedish household mortgage sectors.
+As of April 2024, the targets now cover SEB’s lending commitments to seven sectors – oil & gas, power generation, steel, car manufacturing, Swedish household mortgage, heavy vehicle manufacturing and shipping.
+These sectors accounted for 77 per cent of SEB’s financed emissions in 2022.
+Below is a description of all the seven sector targets.

-SEB has also revised its target for the oil & gas sector and now targets a reduction in absolute financed emissions of 70 per cent by 2030, compared with 55 per cent previously.
+1) In 2023, SEB revised its target for the oil & gas sector and we now strive for a reduction of in absolute financed emissions of 70 per cent by 2030, compared with 55 per cent previously.

-• For power generation, the target is to reduce the financed emission intensity to 70 g CO2e/kWh by 2030 – a reduction of 44 per cent.
-As per year-end 2022, the financed emission intensity was 95 g CO2e/kWh – a reduction of 24 per cent.
+The target, set in 2022, is to reduce the financed emission intensity to 70 g CO2e/kWh by 2030, a reduction of 44 per cent, compared with a 2020 baseline.
+As per year-end 2023, the financed emission intensity was 82 g CO2e/kWh, a reduction of 35 per cent.

-• For steel, the target is to reduce the financed emission intensity to 0.98 tonne CO2e/tonne steel by 2030 (a reduction of 29 per cent).
-As per year-end 2022, the financed emission intensity was 1.47 tonne CO2e/tonne steel (an increase of 6 per cent).
+The target, set in 2022, is to reduce the financed emission intensity to 0.98 tonne CO2e/tonne steel by 2030, a reduction of 29 per cent, compared with a 2020 baseline.
+As per year-end 2023, the financed emission intensity was 1.43 tonne CO2e/tonne steel, an increase of 3 per cent.

-• For car manufacturing, the target is to reduce the financed emission intensity to 61 g CO2e/km/vehicle by 2030 (a reduction of 62 per cent).
-As per year-end 2022, the financed emission intensity was 143 g CO2e/km/vehicle (a reduction of 10 per cent)
+The target, set in 2022, is to reduce the financed emission intensity to 61 g CO2e/km/vehicle by 2030, a reduction of 62 per cent, compared with a 2020 baseline.
+As per year-end 2023, the financed emission intensity was 134 g CO2e/km/vehicle, a reduction of 16 per cent.

-• For the heavy vehicle manufacturing sector the target is to increase the share of zero emission vehicles in new sales from 0.5 per cent in 2022 to 35 per cent by 2030, in line with the assumptions of the International Energy Agency’s updated Net Zero Roadmap – A Global Pathway to Keep the 1.5°C Goal in Reach.
+This target, set in 2023, aims to increase the share of Zero Emission Vehicles in new sales from 0.5 per cent in 2022 to 35 per cent by 2030 compared to the base year 2022.
+This is in line with the assumptions of the International Energy Agency’s updated Net Zero Roadmap – A Global Pathway to Keep the 1.5C Goal in Reach.

 Sector Metric Financed emissions target